 Notepad++ is a pretty nice free open-source text editor for Windows.
 We have an XML syntax definition file tools/notepad-plus/userDefineLang_ASCEND.xml which you can use to add highlighting for the ASCEND language.
 The syntax file was contributed by Wojciech Mandziuk.
 For instructions on how to use this file, see tools/notepad-plus/README.txt

 If anyone would like to help improve this highlighting file, some problems are currently present with nested comments and also with ARE_THE_SAME when immediately followed by a semicolon.
 Also some ATOM types should be added.
 But it's still very useful as-is.

 TextPad is a popular text editor on Windows

 Andre Simon's highlight is a syntax highlighting utility that can be used to produce HTML, LaTeX and other forms of highlighted output.
 It can also be integrated with the scientific wordprocessor LyX as well as the online code viewer ViewVC.

 Vim is a very popular Linux/Unix text editor with a history going back to 1976.
 Syntax file contributed by Edgar Simo.

 GNU nano is the default console-based editor for several newer distributions of Linux including Fedora and Ubuntu.
 It includes support for syntax highlighting since about 2002.
 A ~/.nanorc for this editor has been contributed by Ondrej Krc-Jediny.

 Previously, Emacs was used by a lot of the core ASCEND developers, and a special 'ASCEND mode' was developed.
 See tools/emacs.
 There is some question about whether this mode still works correctly, see the details.

 Listings is a LaTeX package that performs syntax highlighting.
-See the latex preamble of our book.lyx file.
+You can extract the necessary code from the latex preamble of the file doc/book.lyx.